Doctorate in Clinical Psychology

 Trainees must pass all three aspects of the evaluation procedure in order to be awarded the degree.

 Trainees are rated by clinical supervisors for clinical knowledge and competence at the end of each placement.
 Failure to achieve satisfactory ratings on two placements will lead to discontinuation of training.
-Trainees submit, and must pass, a total of six pieces of work including four case reports, a clinical audit and a Service Related Project in the third year.
+In addition to placements, trainees submit, and must pass, a total of five pieces of work including three written case reports, a clinical audit and a Live Observation of clinical skills.
+They must also complete a Service Related Project as part of their third year placement.
 Please see our Programme Handbook for further information as changes are currently being implemented with regards to assessments.

-There are examinations at the end of the teaching blocks in March and June of Year 1 and June of Year 2, as well as a statistics exam normally held in February of Year 2.
+There are examinations at the end of the teaching blocks in March and June of Year 1 and June of Year 2.
 Confirmation of registration is dependent upon passing these examinations.
 Assessed work may also be the subject of viva voce examination if this is deemed necessary by the Exam Board.
 The University regulations permit a candidate to re-sit failed examinations in August of the same year.
 Trainees must pass all examinations and pieces of work in order to complete the programme.
 Three pieces of work (of which one can be a placement) may be failed on first attempt.
-Training is discontinued if a trainee fails any piece of work on resubmission, or fails four pieces of work on first attempt.
+Training is discontinued if a trainee fails any piece of work on resubmission or fails four pieces of work on first attempt.
 Please see the Programme Handbook for further information as changes are currently being implemented with regards to assessments.

-The research thesis is submitted in April of the third year and is examined orally in July.
-There are three main categories of outcome: pass (with or without minor corrections), resubmit and fail.
+The research thesis is normally submitted in April of the third year and examined orally in July.
+There are three main categories of outcome, i.e. pass (with or without minor corrections), resubmit and fail.
 Resubmission requires a considerable revision of the work and may delay the award of the degree.

 It is the Programme's policy to seek regular feedback from trainees on all aspects of the programme.
 Such feedback has played an important part in shaping the Programme in recent years.
 There is trainee representation on all Programme committees.